golden-hu/resume/resume_en.md

 #### iOS Software Engineer - August, 2015 - Present
  * Skills used: iOS SDK, Objective-C, Instruments, TestFlight, Git Flow, Javascript
  * Role overview: Architect and build important UI components for QQMusic iOS App.
 Build new features for the App.
 Refactor heritage code.
  * Interesting challenges: Reduce the app size from 100M+ to 50M.
-Meanwhile, I refactor main UI component code.
+Meanwhile, I refactor code for main UI components.
 I also design a
   **cross-platform skin changing UI component** for the system, combining javascript and Objective-C techniques.
 As the app serves millions of users, we constantly collect feedback directly from users to improve App functions.